The competition closes 5th February 2023 midnight GMT.

 These photos should be entered into the Politics of Food category, specifically for images that show the reality of issues relating to food anywhere in the world, including the impact that Covid has had on the global population.

-If your images are as much about art and technique as they are food then the Fujifilm Award for Innovation category could be the one for you or, for all of our female photographers, we have the dedicated Clare Aho Awards for Women Photographers
+If your images are as much about art and technique as they are food then the MPB Award for Innovation category could be the one for you or, for all of our female photographers, we have the dedicated Clare Aho Award for Women Photographers

 The entry process is as follows: